edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 1. query the database for the documentation sections most relevant to the question using a similarity function
-2. inject these sections as a context into the prompt — together with user's question — and submit this request to the OpenAI
+2. inject these sections as a context into the prompt — together with user's question — and submit this request to OpenAI
 3. stream the OpenAI response back to the user in real time